All Episodes

 Time Text

-You know, I was just a couple years ago, uh, almost exactly, almost exactly two years ago that Obama told us that he does not buy his daughter's birthday or Christmas presents.
+You know, it was just a couple years ago, almost exactly, almost exactly two years ago, that Obama told us that he does not buy his daughter's birthday or Christmas presents.

-But we're supposed to have a birthday party for him and uh donate to his campaign all over the country.
+He doesn't, but we're supposed to have a birthday party for him and donate to his campaign all over the country.

 Obama does not give birthday presents to children.

-In a magazine interview, Obama and his wife Michelle revealed that one of their steadfast house rules is not giving Christmas or birthday presents to Malia ten.
+By Alex Spilius in Washington, in a magazine interview, Obama and his wife Michelle revealed that one of their steadfast house rules is not giving Christmas or birthday presents to Malia, 10, or Sasha, 7.

-The Obamas said they spent hundreds on birthday slumber parties, and they wanted to teach some limits to their children.
+The Obamas said they spend hundreds on birthday slumber parties, and they wanted to teach some limits to their children.

 Santa Claus still permitted to deliver seasonal gifts, however, but the Obama parents do not.